Why Choose Allergen Test Kit?

 Professional Home Allergen Testing is Simple

-Lab analysis is included in the cost of the kit, sample submitted will specify the type of allergens and concentrations.
+Lab analysis for the Allergen Test Kit is included in the cost of the kit, sample submitted for analysis receive a full spectrum scan.
+The final analysis report specifies the type of allergens identified and concentrations in which they are present.

 What are Allergens?